8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220201/content.md

 In 2021 I started using [Wave](https://www.waveapps.com) as my primary accounting platform after my fallout with Intuit.
 Because of my [consolidated approach to categorizing](/finances/budgeting/) transactions I was able to identify areas where I should adjust with regard to spending and saving.
 Let's focus on the saving piece as mentioned in the last [paycheck entry](/finances/building-wealth-paycheck-to-paycheck/20220115/#too-much-cash).

 Because of the minimal categories I could quickly see which expenses were more of a one-off for that year and probably not something I wanted to progress into the future.
 Because all the expenses were tracked by the software I was also able to see exactly how much I had spent overall.
 Subtracting the one-off expenses from the total, I was able to readjust my projected retirement needs in [Personal Capital](https://www.personalcapital.com/?variant=bright-hp), which caused the estimated success rate to go from 78 percent to 98 percent probability of success.

 Personal Capital uses the [You Index™️](https://support.personalcapital.com/hc/en-us/articles/201169610-What-is-the-You-Index-), which looks at what I actually have syncing with them.
 When I go to [Portfolio Charts](https://portfoliocharts.com/portfolio/portfolio-matrix/) and plug in the Mark 1 portfolio asset allocation, that portfolio still outranks the comparative portfolios available.

 The ability to see income versus expenses reenforces the notion of [budgeting](/finances/budgeting/) as a means of tracking (not dieting) as well as the idea of looking at a net worth statement that Brian and Bo from [The Money Guy Show](https://www.moneyguy.com/resources/) (and others in the financial planning space) are often talking about.

+Over time, the allowed maximum for both debt and cash should decrease.
+This is because the maximum is based on an overall percentage of the portfolio's value.
+As the balance increases, the maximums should decrease; 1 percent of a 100 [.United States Dollars](USD) is a lot different than 1 percent of 10,000 USD.

+## Site updates

+I finally got around to updating the visualization for the portfolio.
+I decided against the image methodology I initially considered.

+I also increased the amount allowed for debt because I pay for most things with credit cards and rarely are they paid off prior to publishing, despite being paid off each paycheck.

 ## FI experiments